Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 The fields to be filled out on a form page can be created by using the "drag and drop" function in Altinn Studio or manually in the json-file that describes the appearance of a from page _FormLayout.json_.

-Based on the requirements from the muncipality, can you now set up the first form page in Altinn Studio?
+Based on the requirements from the municipality, can you now set up the first form page in Altinn Studio?

 ### Requirments from the muncipality